-Publisher/producer: Resercher of Folklore working for Ministry of Culture and Tourism,
+Credits: Resercher of Folklore working for Ministry of Culture and Tourism (publisher),

 Published in: 2009

-LICENSING: for inquiries about how to get authorization to reuse this material or to obtain a disk copy of it, please contact the publisher or the author directly.
-For further information refer to our FAQs 6 to 9
+LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
+You may also wish to consult our FAQs 6 to 9